orangesmarties1/Dissertation/README.md

 # Dissertation
-Python code creating a network of SVM classifiers to accurately classify short tect movie reviews
+Code creating a network of SVM classifiers to accurately classify short text movie reviews Language used: Python